granmoe/use-validation/README.md

-# ✏️ ⚡️ Simple yet robust form validation for React using the hooks API ⚡️ ✏️
+# ✏️ ⚡️ Simple yet robust form validation for React ⚡️ ✏️

 ## Installation

+### Note that this library requires the new React "hooks" API!

 `yarn add use-validation`